 - With its guarantee of necessary and reasonably priced lifetime No Fault medical benefits, Michigan auto insurance is cheaper by at least $100 per year than auto insurance in other No Fault states where the No Fault medical benefits are drastically lower due to benefit caps.

 - Despite claims by the auto insurance industry that No Fault medical claim costs increased 224% over a 12-year period, no similar – nothing even close – was seen in auto insurance prices.

-To read more, take a look at my blog posts, “No Fault reform is based on the faulty premise that no fault medical benefit costs are driving auto insurance rates” – Chapter 6 in Michigan Auto Law’s The Auto Insurance Consumers’ Guide To Michigan No Fault Reform & House Bill 4612; and “Capping No Fault to $10 Million in medical is no guarantee of savings.”
+To read more, take a look at “No Fault reform is based on the faulty premise that no fault medical benefit costs are driving auto insurance rates” – Chapter 6 in Michigan Auto Law’s The Auto Insurance Consumers’ Guide To Michigan No Fault Reform & House Bill 4612; and “Capping No Fault to $10 Million in medical is no guarantee of savings.”